 Why learn about natural disasters?
 Because we want to survive!
 I do — don't you?
 Let's get started...

-Some disasters are easily predicted by our learned "weather" people.
-Other type of disasters happen without warning.
-Preparing for all types of disasters in advance is important for our family's survival.
-"In advance" is the key phrase here — which means we need to plan.
+Preparing for all types of disasters in advance is important for your family's survival.
+"In advance" is the key phrase here — which means we all need to plan.

 Disaster survival will depend on you learning about the area you live in and if it is vulnerable to certain types of natural disasters.

 For instance, I live in earthquake country (not California!) - in Utah.
 Although there have been only a few small ones in my lifetime, we have been expecting the "big one" for longer than my days on this earth.
-We're "over due" for it, they say.
+They tell us we're over due for it (supposed to happen every ~300 years).

 So which natural disaster is your area likely to have?